-I’ll post some photos soon of these looks with the trench, but in the meantime, I wanted to share fit reviews on a few newer pieces from Everlane.
+I also wanted to share fit reviews on a few newer pieces from Everlane.
 As a reminder, they offer free shipping on orders of 2 or more items, and convenient returns (free in-person at a Happy Returns location near you or Everlane store, or $6 for a return shipping label).

 1. The Court Sneaker